Avtex19/mysql-student-room-analysis/README.md

 - Abstract base classes allow extension without modification
 - New database connections can be added by implementing `DatabaseConnection`
 - New report formats can be added by implementing `ReportGenerator`
-- New repositories can be added by implementing `RoomRepository`/`StudentRepository`
+- New query services can be added by implementing `QueryService`

 #### Liskov Substitution Principle (LSP)
 - Concrete implementations can be substituted for abstract classes
 - `MySQLConnection` can be substituted for `DatabaseConnection`
 - `ConsoleReportGenerator` can be substituted for `ReportGenerator`
-- `MySQLRoomRepository` can be substituted for `RoomRepository`
+- `StudentRoomQueryService` can be substituted for `QueryService`

 #### Interface Segregation Principle (ISP)
 - Clients depend only on the interfaces they use
 - `QueryService` only depends on `DatabaseConnection.fetch_all()`
 - `ReportGenerator` only depends on data formatting methods
-- `Repository` interfaces are specific to their domain
+- Each protocol is focused and minimal

 #### Dependency Inversion Principle (DIP)
 - High-level modules don't depend on low-level modules